linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.06.2023 (announcement)
+- 👀📱🤖 Exciting news!
+We're planning a new project that will be offered as a franchise.
+Introducing our automated WhatsApp marketing tool for SaaS businesses! 🚀 What are your thoughts on using WhatsApp for marketing? #WhatsappMarketing #SaaS #FranchiseOpportunity

 ### 01.06.2023 (announcement Ples)
 - 🎉 Hot off the press: Ples just launched Version 3.0.1 of our video streaming platform! 🚀 What new features are you most excited to try out? 🔍 #PlesVideo #VideoStreaming #NewRelease